emdgroup/baybe/CONTRIBUTING.md

     * an optional extended summary or description below and
     * all relevant sections (`Args`, `Raises`, ...).

-  Potential exceptions are functions whose docstring is to be fully inherited from a parent class.
-  In this case, use `# noqa: D102` to disable the automatic checks locally.

 - Use type hints (for variables/constants, attributes, function/method signatures, ...).
   Avoid repeating type hints in docstrings.